OctopusDeploy/docs/docs/administration/tentacle-configuration-and-file-storage/manually-uninstall-tentacle.md

  - Manually removing all traces of Tentacle
  - Manually removing Tentacle without affecting the deployed applications

-## Why would I want to clean up in the first place?
+## Why would I want to clean up in the first place? {#ManuallyuninstallTentacle-WhywouldIwanttocleanupinthefirstplace?}

 :::problem
 In some of these scenarios you should make sure you have a recent backup of the **Tentacle Home Directory** before continuing.
 If you want to completely remove this instance of Tentacle and don't care about the configuration, applications or data, you won't need to worry about having a backup or rollback strategy.